 Under such conditions, adapting to a new way of life under a more water-scarce reality is no longer an afterthought but a critical new normal.
 Now, gazing at white-tipped mountains often becomes something more profound, and wet.

 Written by Kai Olson-Sawyer.
-Image: Route 285 in Colorado by Kristina Blokhin on Adobe.
+Image: Route 285 in Colorado by Kristina Blokhin on Adobe Stock.